pippinbarr/cart253-2020/topics/sound/reintroducing-p5-sound.md

 ### Syntax

-The information on the syntax is pretty simple - we call `rate()` with a single argument that specifies the playback rate. `1` is normal playback, `2` is double speed, and `-1` would be reverse at the normal speed.
+The information on the syntax is pretty simple - we call `rate()` with a single argument that specifies the playback rate. `1` is normal playback, `2` is double speed, and `-1` would be reverse playback at the normal rate.

 ---

-## Mapping the rate to the mouse
+## Backwards dog

 Often, reading the documentation can lead to some kind of idea!
 In this case, it sees like it would be very fun to make our dog bark **backwards**!
 To do this we still need to load and trigger our sound file as per usual, but before we play the sound we can set its playback rate with `rate()`...